v6d-io/v6d/docs/notes/roadmap.rst

 v0.1.0
 ------

-vineyard *v0.1.0* is the first release after open source.
+Vineyard *v0.1.0* is the first release after open source.
 This version includes:

 + Complete functionality for both server and client.
 + Complete Python SDK.